eclipse-ankaios/ankaios/common/doc/swdesign/README.md

 - impl
 - utest

-#### Provide method that check if there are allowed access rules configured
+#### Provide a method that checks if the workload requires control interface
 `swdd~common-workload-needs-control-interface~1`

 Status: approved